meganalnico/simple-core/Heritage.md

 wary and quick to anger, yet those who break through his savage exterior might find a well-hidden core of empathy.
-Elves and dwarves tend to be the least accepting of half-orcs, seeing in them too great a resemblance to their racial enemies, but other races aren't much more understanding.
+Elves and dwarves tend to be the least accepting of half-orcs, seeing in them too great a resemblance to their heritage enemies, but other peoples aren't much more understanding.
 Human societies with few orc problems tend to be the most accommodating, and there half-orcs make natural mercenaries and enforcers.